Choosing an EMF meter is about buying the right meter for the right job.

-- Its sensitivity at the the low end of its frequency range.
+- Its sensitivity at the the low end of its scale.
 The Acousticom 2 detects RF radiation at 0.01 V/m which is lower than the Acoustimeter (which measures to 0.02 V/m) or the Cornet ED78S (which measures to 0.014 V/m).

 For me, the last point is the most important one.
-If you’re electrically sensitive its the readings at the bottom end of the frequency range that usually interest you most.
+If you’re electrically sensitive its the low-level readings at the bottom end of the scale that are of particular interest because if you’re doing mitigation work you need as much information as possible.
 With these two meters switched on, side by side, the Acousticom 2 picks up RF radiation when both the Acoustimeter and the Cornet are showing there is no radiation.
 Being able to get RF readings down at the 0.01 V/m level is an eye-opener.

 What I Didn’t Like About This Meter

 I guess I would have liked an LCD display with RF levels shown in numbers like the Acoustimeter, but then I suppose this would bring it back into the same price bracket as the Acoustimeter.
 But in reality when I use my Acoustimeter its the LEDs and the sound that interest me most rather the numbers on the display.
 This is probably because as soon as you are in an environment with RF radiation you can interpret this information without having to think about it.